borg286/sevtech2/README.md

 ## Twilight Forest

-* The portal to the twilight forest is built in the same way as usual, because you do not have access to diamonds it is opened with a Starmetal Ingot.
+* The portal to the twilight forest is built in the same way as usual.
+Because you do not have access to diamonds it is opened with a Starmetal Ingot.

 * When teleporting between worlds with a magic map, it might stop updating in the Twilight Forest.
 Save, quit & reload while in TF solves this.
-(I still need to test if storing maps in a chest in TF avoids this issue)
+Storing the maps in a chest inside the Twilight Forest doesn't bypass this issue.

-* Ore veins spawn in the Twilight Forest, and due to the dimension's lower surface height can be a lot easier to reach, or in some cases even be found right at the surface.
+* Vanilla ore veins spawn in the Twilight Forest, and due to the dimension's lower surface height can be a lot easier to reach, or in some cases even be found right at the surface.

 * If you notice a lot of FPS lag while in Twilight Forest, try reducing your view distance.
 This kind of stuttering is usually related to minecraft trying to render too many textures.